You are currently viewing posts that were tagged Internet.

 Yahoo Sports Beta?

 Looks as though there may be a Beta release happening at Yahoo Sports.
 I was on the site checking out my fantasy football and baseball teams (I think their Fantasy sports suite is just fantastic.
 And my football teams were actually doing pretty well.
 Thanks for asking. :-) and saw this yellow banner just above the blue “Today in Sports” headline.
 The two links on the top right read “Beta Feature Index” and “Send Feedback”.
 When I clicked through the “Beta Feature Index” link, it went to a Yahoo branded error page.
-When I clicked thorugh the “Send Feedback” link, it went to a feedback form.
+When I clicked through the “Send Feedback” link, it went to a feedback form.
 In navigating the site, I did not see any BETA features.
-I’ll be interested to see what they plan on doing on the site and to see if its going to compete more directly with ESPN in look, feel and volume of information.
+I’ll be interested to see what they plan on doing on the site and to see if it’s going to compete more directly with ESPN in look, feel and volume of information.
 No matter what they do, the site definitely needs an upgrade.

 Are Pigs Flying?